West Virginia State students react to arrest of Memphis officer who graduated from the school - NewsBreak

 Those officers were released on bond , according to Nexstar’s WREG, and were fired from the Memphis Police Department in Tennessee.

-Some students believe this will not be the last incident of police brutality, but they said something needs to be done to prevent it.
+Some students believe this won’t be the last incident of police brutality, but they said something needs to be done to prevent it.

 “It just shows injustice towards African Americans in society and just shows how marginalized we are as a group of people,” Bowers said.